-Excerpts from a poem by one of the Zamzam passengers, written a few days before the ship was sunk.
+Excerpts from a poem by one of the Zamzam passengers, written

 The poem is quoted courtesty of Lemuel Blades III, grandson of Mr Laughinhouse